racheltheadventurer/intro-to-js/README.md

 # intro-to-js

 Hiya!
 Welcome to my first repository.

-After being in IT consulting for nearly about 3 years, I've decided to sign myself up for the full-time (well, flex hours but full-time almost) software engineering course at one of the finest coding schools on Earth called General Assembly.
-Can't wait to officially call myself Full Stack Developer next year!

-I will be documenting literally everything I handcode through the course.
-Baby steps... x
+I've started a journey at General Assembly this week and I will be documenting literally everything I hand-code through the course.
+It's like a whole new world now that I am actually coding and I often feel retarded but i'll be keeping my head up.

+Divide and conquer.

+Xo.R